Rajusr70/Eagle-Resources/README.md

 LGX Eagle Resources
 ====================

-To use clone the repository then add each directory to the Eagle search paths (Options->Directories from the Control Panel).
+To use clone the repository then add each directory to the Eagle search paths.

-Contains:
+On Windows:
+ 1. Install and set up [Git for Windows](http://windows.github.com/)
+ 2. Clone lgxlogic/Eagle-Resources using the Git client
+ 3. Open the repository, click Tools->Open in Explorer
+ 4. In the Eagle Control Panel, click Options->Directories
+ 5. Append the path to each of the directories in the repository to the corresponding field, seperated by a semicolon (templates/ in the Projects field)

+ (Options->Directories from the Control Panel).

+In this repository:

  * **lbr/**
    * **logic-supply.lbr**